eesilas/7A-Dual-DC-Motor-Driver-SKU-DRI0041/README.md

 The connectors are designed to be pluggable.
 This allows you to attach wires with male or female terminations.

 DRI0041 2x7A DC Motor Driver Connection Diagram

+Mega 2560 Pro control 2 Motor Drivers
+Key Features:
+Extended to 4 Motors: Uses two DRI0041 motor drivers (each controlling 2 motors) Individual Control: Each motor has its own set of control functions (forward, backward, brake) Group Control: Convenience functions to control all motors simultaneously Test Sequence: Demonstrates both individual and group motor control PWM Speed Control: All motors support variable speed control Pin Configuration:
+First Motor Driver (Motors 1 & 2):

+Motor 1: IN1(5), IN2(4), ENA(6)
+Motor 2: IN3(8), IN4(7), ENB(9)
+Second Motor Driver (Motors 3 & 4):

+Motor 3: IN5(22), IN6(23), ENC(24)
+Motor 4: IN7(25), IN8(26), END(27)
+You can modify the pin assignments as needed for your specific wiring configuration.
+The program includes a test sequence that demonstrates all motor functions.